open-xchange/appsuite-middleware/documentation/command_line_tools/user/existsuser.md

 ---
-title: deleteuser
+title: existsuser
-icon: far fa-circle
+icon: fas fa-question-circle
 tags: Administration, Command Line tools, User
 ---

 # NAME

-deleteuser - deletes users in a given context.
+createuser - Checks for user existence.

 # SYNOPSIS

-**deleteuser** [OPTION]...
+**createuser** [OPTION]...

 # DESCRIPTION

-This command line tool deletes users in a given context.
-If you delete a user the public folder entries of this user are transferred to the admin user.
-All other data are deleted.
+This command line tool allows to check whether a user exists in a given context.
+It uses either the id or the display name of the user

 # OPTIONS

 **-c**, **--contextid** *contextid*